To be considered for future job openings, please forward your resume and salary requirements.

 Tracy has been involved with NCTRC since 2013, and is a PATH certified therapeutic riding instructor.
 She holds a bachelor's degree in biology from UNC-Wilmington and is a Certified Nursing Assistant.
 Tracy visited the farm in 2012 for a special event, instantly fell in love with the work we do and started volunteering, then came on staff to manage our herd, began teaching and pursued certification as an instructor, and has never looked back.

-Mallory joined NCTRC's staff in 2015, and plans to attain certification this summer as a therapeutic riding instructor.
-She graduated from High Point University in 2017 with a bachelor's degree in Elementary Education and her master's degree in Educational Leadership is now underway.
+Mallory joined NCTRC's staff in 2015, and was certified as PATH riding instructor in 2019.
+She graduated from High Point University in 2017 with a bachelor's degree in Elementary Education and in 2018 with a master's degree in Educational Leadership; she is now enrolled in a doctoral program to complete her studies.
 Mallory loves having the opportunity through NCTRC to make camp an empowering experience for campers of all different ages and abilities.

-Ryan started at NCTRC in the winter of 2017 and works as our barn assistant.
-She recently graduated with a BA in Political Science and is now back at UNC Chapel Hill finishing her Master of Accounting.
+Ryan started at NCTRC in the winter of 2017 and works part-time as our barn assistant and on special events.
+She holds a BA in Political Science and a Master of Accounting from UNC Chapel Hill and now works full time as a Tax Associate at RSM in Greensboro.
 Ryan has enjoyed working with horses since she was young and is excited to share this experience with others.

 Facility Manager (medical leave)